Preet2204/Numerical-Integrator/README.md

 > **Note:** For Simpson’s 3/8 Rule, \(n\) must be a multiple of 3.
 Because 100 ÷ 3 is not integral, the solver reports “Invalid” for that method.

 ## 6. Challenges and Learnings
-- Deriving exact integrals for trigonometric and exponential functions required careful application of calculus (e.g., \( \int \sin(5x)/2 \, dx = -\cos(5x)/10 \)).
-- Initially, error calculations showed zero due to floating-point precision issues with the `float` type; switching to `double` would improve accuracy, which I plan to address in future iterations.
 - Formatting the output table with `std::setw` and `std::setprecision` to align decimal points took some trial-and-error.
 - I gained confidence in using `std::function` and lambda expressions for dynamic function selection, deepened my understanding of numerical errors, and improved my ability to compare the accuracy of numerical methods.

 ## 7. Future Improvements
-- Switch to `double` instead of `float` to improve numerical precision in error calculations.
 - Add numerical stability checks for very large intervals or extremely high numbers of subintervals.
 - Allow the user to input custom functions via a simple expression parser.
 - Implement additional methods, such as Gaussian Quadrature or adaptive quadrature, for higher accuracy.